Caála

 Caála is a town and a municipality located 23 km west of the city of Huambo, in the namesake province in Angola.
-It was known as Vila Robert Williams while Angola was a Portuguese colony, after the famous railroad developer and mining magnate, Sir Robert Williams.
+It was known as Vila Robert Williams while Angola was a Portuguese colony, after the railroad developer and mining magnate Sir Robert Williams.
 The town has a population of 130,000 and the municipality a population of 279,792 according to the 2014 census.

 History

 Vila Robert Williams was the former name of Caála, in the then Portuguese Angola (before 1975).
 The town of Robert Williams was just west of Nova Lisboa (now Huambo) and was remarkable for huge outcroppings of boulders that jutted from the fields just outside the town.
 In those outcroppings researchers could find pottery shards, primitive metal smelting pits, and other archeological detritus.

 Sports

 Caála is home to the local popular soccer club Clube Recreativo da Caála who plays in Angola's top league, the Girabola.